 RCIA: Rite of Christian Initiation of Adults

-The Rite of Christian Initiation of Adults, sometimes referred to as the RCIA, is the process whereby adults enter the Catholic Church.
+The Rite of Christian Initiation of Adults, often referred to as the RCIA, is the process whereby adults enter the Catholic Church.
 RCIA meetings are generally held weekly and over the course of several months those who attend continue their journey of faith with us and a sponsor learning about what the Catholic Church believes.
 They are encouraged to come with their questions and learn in an adult-style setting involving discussions.

 There are different stages or phases of the process: